sebsheep/react-the-safe-way/02-react-view/README.md

      5 > 2 ?
 42 : 87;
      ```

-     and check in the console.
+     and check in the browser JS console.

      Finally, use this syntax to inline the condition in the template
      instead of using a variable.